moserhof/python_web_crawler/README.md

     - Goal difference
     - Total points earned

 There are code comments galore, this helps when debugging or adding new functionality.
-To run this yourself, fork the repo and call the Python script via your command line to see the magic unfold --> The crawler captures an accurate snapshot of the BPL Rankings and crafts its own HTML document that renders a semantically sharp, polished table of standings 🪄
+To run this yourself, fork the repo and call the Python script via your command line to see the magic unfold --> The crawler captures an accurate snapshot of the BPL Rankings and crafts its own HTML document that renders a semantically sharp, polished table of standings.
+Also included: Champions League, Europa, and the dreaded Relegation are easily recognizable 🪄

 `$ python3 script.py`